Brisbane Green Buildings Incentive Policy

 Differences apply across residential vs commercial buildings.
 View the policy document for more information.

 Read the supporting information for the criteria you wish to apply for and prepare the necessary documentation.
-Applications will open from 1 July 2022 to 31 December 2023.
+Applications are open from 1 July 2022 to 31 December 2023.
 Please note that a lodgement fee applies.
 For further details refer to the Schedule of Fees and Charges in Council's Budget documents.

 Council may advise on the eligibility of proposed projects for the Brisbane Green Buildings Incentive by providing prelodgement advice on the design.
 However, any advice provided by Council is for guidance purposes only.